CDCgov/cfa-ring-vax-widget/README.md

     - Note: this defines some mean infectious rate $R_0 / E[t_\mathrm{inf}]$
     - Assume that this infectious rate is constant over the period of infectiousness.
-E.g., if perfectly effective isolation is implemented halfway through an individual’s infectious period, that halves their number of expected secondary infections.
+E.g., if perfectly effective isolation is implemented halfway through an individual's infectious period, that halves their number of expected secondary infections.
     - Some distribution of number of secondary infections around $R_0$ (e.g., Poisson)